 Perhaps the excruciatingly long Nine Inch Nails promo would be less frustrating if the outpourings of creepy imagery meant something.
 Despite the desire to explain the inside cerebrum of a crazy, 90% of the imagery is there for the simple sake that it looks cool.
 Lopez plays Alice to a lumbering wonderland of dark images and a mind-numbingly clattering musical score.
 Would someone please explain to me why a CGI vine grew on screen for five minutes then went away?

 Lopez speaks in whispers, Vaughn speaks like he’s on Ritalin, and the movie speaks that if you had abuse as a kid it’s okay to trap women in self-filling aquarium cubes and bleach them into albino Barbies.
 Won’t see that in your typical after school special.

 The Cell may present some things you’ve never seen before, like a jack-in-the-box theme to twirling intestines, but too often it presents things you have seen much too often in film — boredom.

 Nate’s Grade: D

-Posted on August 24, 2000, in 2000 Movies and tagged bad movies, drama, jennifer lopez, mental illness, pretentious, serial killer, tarsem, thriller, vince vaughn, vincent d'onofrio.
+Posted on August 24, 2000, in 2000 Movies and tagged drama, dylan baker, jake webber, jennifer lopez, mental illness, serial killer, tarsem, thriller, vince vaughn, vincent d'onofrio.
 Bookmark the permalink.
 Leave a comment.